 We use the information we collect about visitors to the site to help us with understanding more about how our site is used and to be able to send you appropriate communications.

-What does the British Humanist Association do with the personal information you provide?
+What does Humanists UK do with the personal information you provide?

-If you provide us with personal information (for example, when creating your profile, or when taking part in a campaign) your details are stored securely and used only for the purpose for which you have signed up.
-We do not pass your details to other organisations without your express consent (except if you use our secure financial pages – in which case they are passed to our financial partners for payment processing and validation purposes only).
+If you provide us with personal information (for example, when creating your profile, when joining, or when taking part in a campaign) your details are stored securely and used only for the purpose for which you have signed up.
+We do not pass your details to other organisations for marketing purposes without your express consent.
+As mentioned above, sometimes your personal information is supplied to third-parties for administration purposes.
+For example, if you use our secure financial pages your details are passed to financial partners for payment processing and validation purposes only.

 The information you give us will be stored on a database and may be used by us where appropriate.
 This data helps us to know what campaigns and appeals are working well and informs future activity across the organisation, helping us to be more effective in our activities.
 It is also used for routine administration such as distribution of the members’ newsletter, membership renewals and regular donations.